tomlobato/db_facet/README.md

-# DbFacet
+# db_facet

-DbSpider crawls into a database and generates a Hash structure representing the data and its entity relations.
+db_facet is a collection os classes meant to crawls into a database and generates a Hash structure representing the data and its entity relations (DbSpider).
 The Hash structure can be read by DbSpiderWeaver to insert data into the database again.

 ## Installation